dbettend8-sudo/02.dyi_data_collector/README.md

 - Document the process so others can **replicate or adapt** it easily.
 - Evolve into a full tutorial + shareable template over time.

 # Data Collector — Part 1
 *Building the foundation for personal finance tracking*

-This guide walks through creating a simple **data collector app** in AppSheet connected to Google Sheets.
-The goal is to make expense and income logging effortless, so that data quality stays high and consistent.

----

-# Data Collector — Part 1
-*Building the foundation for personal finance tracking*